siddit9/house-prices/README.md

 - How does the number of stories affect the average area and average price?
 - How much does parking increase a house’s price on average?

-  Afterwards, I imported the SQL database into PowerBI and visualized the data into a dashboard.
+Afterward, I imported the SQL database into PowerBI and visualized the data in a dashboard.